Timeline of Extinction Rebellion actions: Oregon

-Australian actions
+Australia

 Extinction Rebellion Australia held a 'Declaration Day' on 22 March 2019 in Melbourne, Adelaide, Sydney, and Brisbane.
 Demonstrators assembled and protested to demand that governments and media declare a state of climate emergency.
 On the eve of international Rebellion Day, 15 April, an XR group occupied the Parliament of Australia's lower house, the House of Representatives.
 On 19 April XR activists disrupted a railway line in Brisbane.

 In Australia, from 23 March to 28 March 2021 - a week of mass disruption (autumn rebellion) was held in Melbourne, Victoria with smaller numbers compared to their earlier actions.

 Other targeted campaigns in Australia include the Don't NAB Our Future campaign, which is targeting the National Australia Bank over its financial support for fossil fuel projects and has involved the targeting of several NAB branches throughout Australia with chalking as well as occupations, and the Duty of Care campaign targeting the federal government for it appealing a Federal Court ruling stating that the government has a duty of care to protect future generations from climate harm.
 Actions have included targeting federal government departments as well as Members of Parliament in Canberra during sitting weeks through acts of civil disobedience.
 An action also took place at the electorate office of Federal Treasurer Josh Frydenberg in Melbourne.
 Two Extinction Rebellion activists climbed onto the roof while several others glued themselves to the front entrance.

 On 9 October 2022 two protesters glued their hands to Picasso's ‘Massacre in Korea’ at the National Gallery of Victoria as part of their Spring Rebellion action in the Australian state of Victoria.

+On 5 March 2023 three activists from XR, including Violet CoCo, allegedly blocked traffic on Melbourne's West Gate Bridge.
+At the location CoCo was filmed saying: "This is a climate and ecological emergency and our actions every day impact the habitability of our planet for ourselves and for generations to come."
+All three were charged.

+Italy

+In December 2023 XR activists put green dye in Venice's Grand Canal in protest of COP 28.
+They unfurled a banner which read: "“While the government speaks, we hang by a thread."
+Five activists were given a four-year ban from the city in response.

+In July 2023 activists from XR defaced a statue of controversial Italian journalist Indro Montanelli in Milan.

+In December 2023 Extinction Rebellion activists disrupted a Mass in Turin by Archbishop Roberto Repole.
+Protesters stood up one by one to read from Pope Francis’ encyclical Laudato Si and postolic exhortation Laudate Deum, which concern climate change.
+On their website the Italian XR group stated that they "briefly interrupted the Mass in the Duomo reading passages from the documents to bring the attention of the faithful to the words of the pontiff on the climate crisis."

+On 15 June 2024 activists from XR occupied and chained themselves in the media center outside the G7 summit held in Puglia.